 Universal Recycling Access

-Multi-family buildings are home to a majority of DFW residents—and in most cities, it’s currently up to each apartment building owner or condominium association to decide whether to provide recycling access for residents and tenants.
+Multi-family buildings are home to a majority of DFW residents—and still in many cities, it’s up to each apartment building owner or condominium association to decide whether to provide recycling access for residents and tenants.

 The majority of wasted resources that end up in local landfills come from commercial, multi-family, and construction and demolition sources.
 Therefore, cities should work to implement policies and programs that provide recycling to everyone, no matter where they live, work or play.

 Some Texas cities such as San Antonio, San Marcos and Austin have already adopted commercial recycling policies.
-Here in North Texas, Fort Worth, Euless, Allen, Lewisville, Little Elm and Cedar Hill have started comprehensive multi-family recycling programs.
+Here in North Texas, Fort Worth, Euless, Allen, Lewisville, Little Elm, Cedar Hill, and most recently Dallas have started comprehensive multi-family recycling programs.
 We can learn from these examples.